fyw1999/MovingDroneCrowd/README.md

-# Video Individual Counting for Moving Drones (ICCV 2025)
+# Video Individual Counting for Moving Drones (ICCV 2025 Highlight)
 ## Introduction
 This is the official PyTorch implementation of paper: [Video Individual Counting for Moving Drones](https://arxiv.org/abs/2503.10701), which introduce a video-level individual counting dataset captured by fast-moving drones in various crowded scenes and propose a **S**hared **D**ensity map-guided  **Net**work (**SDNet**) for VIC. that bypasses the challenging localization step and instead adopts a more learnable manner by first learning shared pedestrian density maps between consecutive frames.